MaastrichtU-IDS/d2s-docs/website/docs/convert-rml.md

 Reactivate the proxy (`EXPORT http_proxy`)

-### Preload in GraphDB
+#### Preload in GraphDB

-Check the generated COHD file on node2 at:
+Check the generated COHD file on the server at:

 ```bash
 cd /data/d2s-project-trek/workspace/dumps/rdf/cohd